keva-dev/reactif/README.md

 - No dependency, no JSX, no need to transpile, no virtual DOM overhead
 - ~300 SLOC, tiny size, just 1 KB minified and gzipped runtime size
 - Embeddable and perfectly suitable for small-and-tiny-sized single page applications
-- TypeScript with static types
+- Router & Store batteries-includes, TypeScript with static types

 ## Table of Contents